-For most retailers, including campus stores, debit card fees represent the single largest operating expense behind payroll, argued NACS (The Association for Convenience and Fuel Retailing), one of the plaintiffs.
+For most retailers, including campus stores, debit card fees represent the single largest operating expense behind payroll, argued NACS (The Association for Convenience and Fuel Retailing, formerly the National Association of Convenience Stores), one of the plaintiffs.
 Retailers typically have increased the prices of goods to offset the high interchange fee, especially for low-priced items.
 With lower swipe fees, institutions and campus stores could pass savings along to students.

 More information about timing and direction will be available after a status conference with the Court, which is tentatively scheduled for August 14.
 It should be known by September whether the Fed will appeal the decision.